sahi1705/Hercules_SeleniumAutomation_Project/README.md

 # 🚀 Selenium Automation Framework - Hercules Work

 This is a **Selenium Web Automation Framework** built using **Java, TestNG, Maven, and Page Object Model (POM)**.
-The framework is designed for automating end-to-end test scenarios for the Hercules web application.
+The framework is designed for automating end-to-end test scenarios for the Hercules web application : https://hercules.works .

 ---